httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    precludes future work that would find a use for mid-stream trailers, for example an incremental digest-algorithm.
 A document defining such a digest-algorithm is best positioned to describe how it is used.

-# Acknowledgements
-{:numbered="false"}
-The vast majority of this document is inherited from [RFC3230], so thanks to J. Mogul and A. Van Hoff for their great work.
-The original idea of refreshing this document arose from an interesting discussion with M. Nottingham, J. Yasskin and M. Thomson when reviewing the MICE content coding.

 # Code Samples